vlevit/notify-send.sh/README.md

       -i, --icon=ICON[,ICON...]
 Specifies an icon filename or stock icon to display.
       -c, --category=TYPE[,TYPE...]
 Specifies the notification category.
       -h, --hint=TYPE:NAME:VALUE        Specifies basic extra data to pass.
 Valid types are int, double, string and byte.
-      -o, --action=NAME:ACTION          Specifies action button which should be integrated to the notification.
-NAME will be dispayed, ACTION is the comman to run.
+      -o, --action=LABEL:COMMAND        Specifies an action.
+Can be passed multiple times.
+LABEL is usually a button's label.
+COMMAND is a shell command executed when action is invoked.
+      -d, --default-action=COMMAND      Specifies the default action which is usually invoked by clicking the notification.
+      -l, --close-action=COMMAND        Specifies the action invoked when notification is closed.
       -p, --print-id                    Print the notification ID to the standard output.
       -r, --replace=ID                  Replace existing notification.
       -R, --replace-file=FILE           Store and load notification replace ID to/from this file.